geets04/mss/docs/source/01-User Management.rst

 Teacher		    teacher<n>    imteacher
 ==================  ============  ===========

-**It is strongly recommend that a user must change the account password upon first time use.**
+.. warning:: It is strongly recommend that a user must change the account password upon first time use.